-Researchers and institutional research services personnel will use the CFI Awards Management System (CAMS) to prepare, share and submit proposals to the JELF.
+Researchers and institutional research services personnel will use the CFI Awards Management System (CAMS) to prepare, share and submit the infrastructure component of JELF partnership proposals.
+Please ensure to select "John R. Evans Leaders Fund - Funding for research infrastructure with an application for research support funding from another program" when creating a new proposal in CAMS.